quarzsprung/FinPlan/README.md

 - modified the app layout
 - changed position of saldo and income/outcome to keep the result more visible
 - cleaned up the code, deleted old style classes

+v.1.0 (03.02.2022):

+- made the final design
+- added a category catalogue for income and outcome
+- defined two ids for the list variables that stand for the mat-icons name